Danktronics/Danktronics-API-Documentation/docs/media/Overview.md

 ## Nullable and Optional Resource Keys

-Below is a table detailing what a key returned by the API can be.
+Below is a table detailing what keys the API may return.

 ###### Example Nullable and Optional Fields